-Petitioner argues that the circuit court abused its discretion in terminating his parental rights because (1) the circuit court should have considered another remedy in light of petitioner's mild neurocognitive disorder that made it more difficult for him to fully comply with the circuit court's orders and (2) the circuit court did not consider the bond between petitioner and his children.
+Petitioner argues that the circuit court erred in terminating her parental rights because (1) the evidence presented at the termination hearting did not show that the alleged conduct caused any harm to the children and (2) the circuit court did not consider the bond between petitioner and her children.

 Upon our review of the record, we find no error by the circuit court.
 "Although parents have substantial rights that must be protected, the primary goal in cases involving abuse and neglect, as in all family law matters, must be the health and welfare of the children.'
 Syl.
 Pt.
 3, In re Katie S., 198 W.Va.
 79, 479 S.E.2d 589 (1996)."
 Syl.
 Pt.
 2, In re Timber M., 231 W.Va.
 44, 743 S.E.2d 352 (2013).
 Under West Virginia Code § 49-6-5(b)(3), circumstances in which a parent fails to respond to rehabilitative efforts are considered those in which there is no reasonable likelihood that the conditions of neglect or abuse can be substantially corrected.
-The record reveals that, despite opportunities to complete an improvement period towards reunification, petitioner failed to avail himself of services and rehabilitation.
-He continued to test positive for drugs and failed to treat or even admit to his drug problem.
-This evidence was sufficient to support the circuit court's findings and conclusions that there was no reasonable likelihood to believe that conditions of abuse and neglect could be substantially corrected in the near future, and that termination was necessary for the children's welfare.
+The record reveals that, despite opportunities to complete an improvement period towards reunification, petitioner failed to avail herself of services and rehabilitation.
+The record does not indicate that petitioner ever participated in a support program as ordered for her improvement period.
+The record also reveals that petitioner was in direct contact with the father, despite the circuit court's orders not to do so.
+This evidence was sufficient to support the circuit court's findings and conclusions that there was no reasonable likelihood that conditions of abuse and neglect could be substantially corrected in the near future, and that termination was necessary for the children's welfare.
 Pursuant to West Virginia Code § 49-6-5(a)(6), circuit courts are directed to terminate parental rights upon such findings.